chiefJurist/chiefJurist/README.md

-I’m everywhere and nowhere... <br> And I own nothing and everything.
+I’m everywhere and nowhere.
+And I own nothing... <br> and everything.

 ### Hi there 👋 <br>